sombriks/sample-testable-code/03-environment-aware/README.md

 # 03: Environment aware

-- Use distinct context for test environment
+- Use distinct contexts for production, development and test environment
-- Allow a development mode
+- Make use of environment variables
+- Test suite now is completely independent of external resources (no database)

 ## Running